 Can Just Promises Sustain Rising Prices?

 Sentiment in the steel industry is also bullish thanks to expectations of lower output this year.
-In January, China unleashed its boldest reform plan so far for its bloated steel sector, saying it will eliminate all production of low-quality steel products by the end of June.
+In January, China promised some major shut downs of low-quality steel by June of this year.

 Eliminating excess steel capacity and restructuring the industry has enormous environmental significance because the steel industry is the second-largest emitter of air pollution in China.
 This is another reason to believe Beijing will strengthen its supply-side reforms this year.